Electoral Act 2002 (review)

-You may be able to apply to VCAT for a review of a decision in relation to your enrolment on the register of electors if:
+You may be able to apply to VCAT for a review of a decision about your enrolment on the register of electors if:

-- you have forwarded a claim for enrolment or provisional enrolment and have not been enrolled
+- you forwarded a claim for enrolment or provisional enrolment and have not been enrolled

-- you have forwarded a notice of change of your address and your address on the register of electors has not been changed
+- you forwarded a notice of change of your address and it remains unchanged on the register of electors

-- the Commission has refused to include your name on the register of electors under the section of the Electoral Act to do with inappropriate names (section 25)
+- the Commission refused to include your name on the register of electors under section 25 of the Act, which relates to inappropriate names

-- the Commission has removed your name from the register of electors after an objection to your enrolment on the ground that you are not entitled to be enrolled, or that your address is wrong (section 38 objection).
+- the Commission removed your name from the register of electors after an objection to your enrolment based on you being not entitled to be enrolled, or that your address is wrong (section 38 objection).

-You may be able to apply to VCAT for a review of the following decisions by the Commission about political party registration if you are a person whose interests are affected by the decision:
+You may be able to apply to VCAT for a review of the following decisions by the Commission about political party registration if your interests are affected by the decision to:

-- to refuse an application to register a political party
+- refuse an application to register a political party

-- to grant an application to make changes to the register of political parties
+- grant an application to make changes to the register of political parties

-- to refuse an application to make changes to the register of political parties
+- refuse an application to make changes to the register of political parties

-- refuse an application for re-registration.
-Note: VCAT must not make an order during an election period.
+- refuse an application for re-registration (VCAT cannot make an order during an election period).